linked in pixel

 Pinterest Logo

 Emergencies can happen when you least expect them.
-To help prepare for the unexpected, having a well-stocked first aid kit on hand can give you a critical advantage..
+To help prepare for the unexpected, having a well-stocked first-aid kit can give you a critical advantage for handling minor injuries, illnesses or unexpected situations.

 • Flashlight and batteries